orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

     dictionaries.

-This interface allows you to export OTB images (or extracts) to Numpy array, process them  by other means, and re-import them with preserved metadatas.
+This interface allows you to export OTB images (or extracts) to Numpy array, process them  by other means, and re-import them with preserved metadata.
 Please note that this is different from an in-memory connection.

 Here is a small example of what can be done: